 Standing Calf Raise Machine Strength Standards Calculator

-For Standing Calf Raise Machine, Novice starts at 0.53x bodyweight for men and 0.39x for women, while Elite starts at 1.5x bodyweight for men and 1.1x for women.
+Under strict Standing Calf Raise Machine strength standards, Novice starts around 0.53x bodyweight for men and 0.39x for women, while Elite starts around 1.5x for men and 1.1x for women.

 Understanding Your Standing Calf Raise Machine Strength Score